Monitise names former Visa executive as co-CEO

 Buse spent 16 years at Visa and was a leading candidate for the top job at the world's largest credit and debit card company before the October 2012 appointment of JPMorgan veteran Charlie Scharf, the Wall Street Journal reported at the time.

-She held several senior positions at Visa before stepping down in March as executive vice-president of solutions.
+She held several senior positions at Visa before stepping down in March as executive vice-president of solutions [ID:nEOL9D17g7].
 She served on Monitise's board from July 2010 until October 2012.

 Buse, a U.S. national, will take over the running of Monitise's day-to-day operations and will oversee technology, sales and marketing.
 Lukies will focus on corporate development and key relationships with partners and major shareholders.